 Some analytics suites contain a basic version of form analytics.
 This often has a limited number of reports, metrics and features.
 For example, Hotjar tracks just nine metrics, it doesn't allow you to view data over specific time periods and doesn't include advanced features like form funnels, field health scoring and the capability to work with complex form setups.

-The Formisimo team have spent three years creating a market leading Form Analytics platform that includes all the features required to optimise your forms.
+The Formisimo team have spent four years creating a market leading Form Analytics platform that includes all the features required to optimise your forms.